frodrigue60/Simple-JS-Task-Todo/README.md

 # Simple JS Task To-do app

-This is a simple to-do javascript application, using HTML5, CSS3, and Vanilla Javascript *Note: The information is only stored in the execution variables, there is no data persistence*
+This is a simple to-do javascript application, using HTML5, CSS3, and Vanilla Javascript.

+*Note: The information is only stored in the execution variables, there is no data persistence*

 ![Example image of the app](https://github.com/frodrigue60/Simple-JS-Task-Todo/blob/master/todo.png?raw=true)